davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 from surface heat flow estimates likely produce minimum estimates of sample depth.

 <comment>Put rest of heat flow discussion here?</comment>

+Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of 50--100 km for coastal California [@Goes2002], corresponding to cooler geotherms than predicted by surface heat flow.
+More recent estimates put the depth of the lithosphere-asthenosphere boundary at roughly 70 km in the southern Coast Ranges [@Li2007], which, given estimates of the subcontinental lithosphere-asthenosphere boundary occurring at 1200-1300ºC [e.g. @OReilly2010; @Fischer2010], corresponds to steady-state geotherms of 70-80 mW/m^2.

 ### Discussion